arsy786/football-club-management-system/README.md

 ### Service Layer

+- The Service is where all of the implementation is done and interacts with the the repository (DB).
+- The Service exposes methods that will be called from the controller.
+- Here is where all the business logic code is implemented.
+- These are basic CRUD methods.
+- DTO's are injected in this layer, as any response being passed to the Controller must be in the form of a DTO

 ### Controller Layer

+- Now we can implement a controller class to define our API URLs and use the service class to manage data.
+- Different methods are defined in the controller, these methods will be called by different endpoints.
+- The endpoint methods in the Controller typically match those in its corresponding Service Layer.
+- Controller consumes (via endpoint) and responds (via service) with DTO's only.
+- Handles HTTP requests

+- The Basic/Standard HTTP REST API calls:

+(GET) getAllEntities
+(GET) getEntityById
+(POST) createEntity
+(PUT) updateEntityById
+(DELETE) deleteEntityById

 ### Extra CRUD Methods/Endpoints

+- Once the basic CRUD methods are added to the Service/Controller layers, if the entity has relationships with other entities...
+Extra CRUD methods need to be implemented.
+- ManyToOne: logic in Child Service layer
+- OneToOne: Logic is either not required OR in the dependent entity Service layer (e.g. Student ID exists if Student does)
+- ManyToMany: logic in either side

+- The Extra HTTP REST API calls for entity rships:

+(GET) viewAllChildsByParentId
+(POST) addChildToParent
+(DELETE) removeChildFromParent

 ## Extra Features to Consider

 ### Documentation

+- Swagger/OpenAPI
+- Add annotations in Controller layer

 ### Logging

+- Slf4j in Exception Handler and Controller layer

 ### Testing

+- Unit Test: Controller(s) & Service(s) via JUnit & Mockito
+- Integration Testing: Endpoints (Controller) via Cucumber/Gherkin or MockMvc/RestTemplate/TestRestTemplate

 ### Security

+- JWT

 ### Validation

+- JPA Validation Annotations (@Valid, @NonBlank, @Email etc.)
+- In DTO